Honours (Higher) Diploma on

 - Data and information, making copies, security, word processing, DTP.

 - Communications equipment, their management, use and control.

-OR: INSURANCE - PRINCIPLES & PRACTICE
+INSURANCE - PRINCIPLES & PRACTICE

 - Nature and purpose of insurance, types and natures of risks, methods of reducing effects of risks.

 - Classes and types of insurance and their purposes.

 - Insurable interest, utmost good faith, material facts, voidable contracts.

 - Indemnity, subrogation, contribution, proximate cause, physical and moral hazard.

 - Regulation of insurance businesses and the insurance industry.